john-w-gardner/gps/README.md

 ```
 cat bm.dat | java vehicle | sat | rec
 ```
-This should approximate the same location data given by the vehicle as in the command line
+This should approximate the location data given by the vehicle as in the command line
 ```
 cat bm.dat | java vehicle
 ```